 Disclosure and conflict of interest: Unpublished materials disclosed in the submitted manuscript must not be used by the editor and the editorial board in their own research without written consent of authors.
 Editors always precludes business needs from compromising intellectual and ethical standards.

-Maintain the integrity of the academic record: The editors will guard the integrity of the published academic record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
+Maintaining the record: The editors will guard the integrity of the published academic record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
 Plagiarism and fraudulent data is not acceptable.

-Editorial board always be willing to publish corrections, clarifications, retractions and apologies when needed.
+The editorial board will always be willing to publish corrections, clarifications, retractions and apologies when needed.

-Retractions of the articles: Journals editors will consider retracting a publication if:
+Retractions of the articles: Journal editors will consider retracting a publication if:

 - they have a clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error)